 Thus, for example, we can try to amend dlbert with dalbert, dbbert, dcbert, …, dzbert and check to see if one or more of the resulting strings actually occurs in the dictionary (which, happily in this case, happens to appear as dilbert).

-The general strategy is, then, to exhaustively apply four edits to the typo in the hope of finding at least one dictionary word that was distorted by the typo.
+The general strategy is, then, to exhaustively apply the four edits to a typo hoping to find at least one dictionary word that was mistyped.

 Statistically, most typos arise from one edit only (which Norvig dubs

 edit1).
 Two-edit typos

 edit2), while less frequent, are sufficiently common so as to warrant their own two-pass

 edit1 fails to find at least one matching